 SPORE stands for Specialized Program of Research Excellence.
-Funded by the National Cancer Institute (NCI) with a $11.5 million grant, the program is part of a nation-wide initiative to speed the flow of promising knowledge from the laboratory to the clinic, where it will benefit patients the most.
-MD Anderson has 12 SPORE grants, including grants to study bladder, lung and ovarian cancers.
+Funded by the National Cancer Institute (NCI) with a $11.7 million grant, the program is part of a nation-wide initiative to speed the flow of promising knowledge from the laboratory to the clinic, where it will benefit patients the most.
+MD Anderson has 6 SPORE grants, including grants to study bladder, brain, and ovarian cancers.

 The Prostate Cancer SPORE will enhance MD Anderson's ongoing efforts to develop new, better treatments and therapies for prostate cancer, and to understand the biological basis of clinical observations.

 We have assembled talented clinical and fundamental research scientists who are dedicated to translational (bench-to-bedside) research in prostate cancer.
 The Prostate Cancer SPORE consists of:

 - Four major research projects that focus on multidisciplinary studies targeting advanced prostate cancer